thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/25some-progress-on-phone-its-rebooting.md

 What an incredible reason is that??
 Especially given that half the fuckin' time I look at my phone, it is on 4G because we are in the middle of no 5G towers.

+##### 20:08 Sunday 25 April 2021 JST

+Just called CSR and they will send a new same model of phone to my hotel location.
+Nice!